bakame-php/http-structured-fields/docs/item.md

 - `Item::fromEncodedByteSequence` internally use `ByteSequence::fromEncoded`
 - `Item::fromDecodedByteSequence` internally use `ByteSequence::fromDecoded`

-Those listed named constructores expect a string or a stringable object as its first argument and the same argument definition as in `Item::from` for parameters argument.
+Those listed named constructors expect a string or a stringable object as its first argument and the same argument definition as in `Item::from` for parameters argument.

 ```php